michelled/weavly.org/src/activities/sunken-ship-treasure-hunt.md

 ## Tips

 * Adult moderators can show the movements to help learners understand the purpose of the activity.
-* Once the treasure chest is reached, moderators can clap, play animation effects or cheer to celebrate the arrival and discovery of the sunken treasure.
+* Once the treasure chest is reached, moderators can clap or cheer to celebrate the arrival and discovery of the sunken treasure.
 * When the built sequence is incorrect, moderators can pause the program and encourage learners to find a way to fix (debug) their program.

 ## Skill Development